 You may prune basil at any point through the growing season and hopefully if you’re growing it to add to food, you are doing this a lot.
 If possible, harvest basil leaves in the morning when their essential oils are at their peak and the leaves have the most flavor.

 How to Trim a Basil Plant

-Basil leaves are quite delicate and barely bruising the leaf releases the aroma of the essential oils, which quickly begin to dissipate.
+Basil leaves are quite delicate.
+Barely bruising the leaf releases the aroma of the essential oils, which quickly begin to dissipate.
 Therefore, pruning basil leaves with care is a necessity.

-To harvest basil, cut the herb back about ¼-inch above a node, 3 inches from the base of the plant.
-Leave a few inches of leaves on the plant after pruning.
-You can be quite aggressive when pruning basil plants since, as already mentioned, they are rapid growers.
-Even after a major cutting back, the herb will be ready for pruning again in a few weeks.
+To harvest a full basil plant, cut the herb back about ¼ inch (6 mm) above a node, 3 inches (8 cm) from the base of the plant.
+Leave a few inches (8 cm) of leaves on the plant after pruning.
+You can be quite aggressive when pruning basil like this since, as already mentioned, they are rapid growers.
+Even after a major cutting back, there will be new branches ready for pruning again in a few weeks.

 Pinching or cutting back basil plants regularly encourages full, bushy plants.
 There is no mystery or exact science to cutting back basil plants.
 Trim a basil plant every two to three weeks and pinch off the flower buds as soon as you see them.
 Trust me, the plant loves this and it will only encourage more vigorous growth while providing you with plenty of fresh basil leaves to stretch those culinary wings.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Amy Grant has been gardening for 30 years and writing for 15.
 A professional chef and caterer, Amy's area of expertise is culinary gardening.

 Growing Mushrooms On Logs: 5 Best Mushroom Varieties To Try